nelsonlai1/dpdk-simple-web/README.md

 Doesn't store tcp connection status information, so it can support any number of concurrent clients

-HTTP request and response must fit in one ethernet packet
+HTTP request and response must fit in one IP packet

 ## 使用DPDK的简单web server